-Many organizations that use solid-state storage attribute their initial adoption of the technology to performance challenges.
-In fact, previously conducted ESG research revealed that the majority of early solid-state storage users cited the alleviation of I/O bottlenecks caused by server virtualization as an initial adoption driver.
-However, as solid-state storage continues to mature, its relationship with server virtualization can further be used to gauge the technology’s increasing horizontal applicability.
+Many organizations that use solid-state storage attribute their initial adoption of the technology to an attempt to solve performance challenges.
+In fact, previously conducted ESG research revealed that the majority of early solid-state storage users cited the alleviation of I/O bottlenecks caused specifically by the demands of server virtualization as an initial adoption driver.

 Network security is a top area of investment for many organizations looking to build up their defenses against cyber-attacks.
 At the same time, software-defined networking (SDN) is maturing and solutions are becoming capable of supporting networking functionality.
 Will organizations leverage SDN as a platform to deliver network security services?
 What impact will this have on existing processes and organizational dynamics?

 Comprised of server, storage, networking, and management components, integrated computing platforms offer an appealing alternative when deploying infrastructure to support virtual server/private cloud deployments.
 Touting benefits such as simplified management and faster provisioning, these platforms have garnered significant levels of adoption and interest, especially among organizations with increasingly large, complex, and virtualized IT environments.